 In most cases a periodontal dressing will be placed over the area after surgery.
 This dressing looks like a thin piece of pink bubble gum.
 It may chip away or fall off before you return for your postoperative check.
 This is O.K. – it does NOT mean anything has gone wrong; it does not have to be replaced.

-You will not be able to chew or brush in the surgical area for 10 – 14 days afterwards.
+You will not be able to chew or brush in the surgical area for 10 – 14 days afterward

 When the anaesthetic wears off (1-4 hours after you leave the office), you may have some pain or discomfort; this will vary from person-to-person.
-Prescriptions for an analgesic (pain medication) and probably an antibiotic (to guard against infection) will be given to you when you leave the office.
+Prescriptions for an analgesic (pain medication) and will be given to you when you leave the office.
+Antibiotics MAY be given depending on the procedure performed.

 After the surgical procedure you will have to return 7 – 14 days later for a post-operative check/dressing removal and then again one month later for a final check.